Understanding the geometry of a comfortable staircase

 I’ve been following the rules for designing stairs for a long time.

-But there’s a difference between knowing rules and understanding them.
+But there’s a difference between knowing the rules and understanding them.
 Understanding them means knowing how and why they came about, what their limitations are and how they might need to be interpreted in different circumstances.

 Basic staircase geometry